paul-wolf/djaq/README.md

 The default remote API for Djaq is not a REST framework.
 It does use JSON for encoding data and POST to send requests.
 But it does not adhere to the prescribed REST verbs.
-It comes with a very thin wrapper for remote HTTP(S) requests that is a simple Djano view function.
+It comes with a very thin wrapper for remote HTTP(S) requests that is a simple Django view function.
 It would be trivial to write your own or use some REST framework to provide this functionality.
 Mainly, it provides a way to formulate queries that are highly expressive, compact and readable.